 The ACLU has had since the 2006 federal passage to a nationally based sex offender registry has failed to become involved in the sex offender registry issues.
 Anyone that performs a web search where the ACLU has become a defender of registry issues may be in for quite a surprise.
 The ACLU has made no real effort to fight for the rights of registrants and their families.
 However, when a case such as Packingham v.
 North Carolina or the recent Michigan Doe v.
-Snyder, the ACLU will take credit for something it didn’t really have an initial substantial interest or follow-up after the fact.
+Snyder, the national ACLU will take credit for something it didn’t really have an initial substantial interest or follow-up after the fact.
 The ACLU habitually misses civil justice by quickly touting a win in the courtroom but failing to apply that win to the public for immediate use.
 It is deeply saddening and an injustice to all of those impacted by the sex offender registry that the ACLU has done nothing to enforce the rulings after the fact or to become involved in complex registry issues.
 The lack of representation by a nationally known organization somewhat renames the ACLU to the “Abandoned Civil Liberties Union.”

 Over the past year, I and many others have reached out to form partnerships, memberships, and request guidance or assistance for blatant human rights violations of registered sex offenders particularly in North Carolina or the national level.
 Such developments surround the Alabama Castration law, registrants in North Carolina unable to attend religious services, and the Georgia Halloween issue that quickly spread into North Carolina that still goes unanswered and unchallenged.
 Each and every time, I received a reply that “the ACLU is unable to provide assistance at this time.”
 My question to the ACLU is, “when is an approrpiate time?”
 Thos on the sex offender registry have endured ex post facto policies and inhumane liberties for decades.
 Yet the ACLU rushes to the #MeToo movement alienating simple Americans because they are not as cash rich as the Hollywood machine to capitalize a money gravy train.
 When the ACLU fails to address the complexities of sex offender registry issues presents a harsh reality to the sex offender community that the ACLU has given its stance about sex offender registry rights by completly ignoring them and will continue to ignore them.